 Mel Reeves a long time local organizer who put together the Twin Cities Coalition for Justice 4 Jamar said, “We need system change.
 Nowadays you say revolution.
 No one knows what the hell you’re talking about… You have Bernie Sanders saying we need a political revolution while voting Democrat.
 Pretty confusing stuff.”
 He said that people needed to continue to apply pressure, and that with enough people in the streets, they can get anything done they needed.

-Monique then brought on Shantel to explain the Assata chant.
+Monique then brought on Chauntyll to explain the Assata chant.
 She lead the room in the chant, but also explained the reasons they used it.
-Shantel started by thanking Monique because people really need to heal their heart.
-Shantel said that the system wasn’t there to dispense justice, but to protect their money.
+Chauntyll started by thanking Monique because people really need to heal their heart.
+Chauntyll said that the system wasn’t there to dispense justice, but to protect their money.

 The second to the last speaker was Pastor Perry who shared the story of her 14 year old daughter who was brutality beat by Mall of America security.
 She said that security asked her daughter to leave because she was underage.
 She went to the transit terminal but didn’t have enough change.
 The security officers threatened her with arrest for trespass if she didn’t get out there.
 Her phone was dead so she wanted to call her mother to get a ride and looked for a phone in the mall.